 Pen-pals

-Pen-pals are another fun way to encourage reluctant readers to write.
+Pen-pals are another fun way to encourage reluctant writers to write.
 Grandparents, cousins, and friends all make great options.
 You can also ask around in homeschool groups on Facebook, there are often other families looking for pen-pals.

 Dictation